The statesman Benjamin Disraeli once said: "a nation, a community, is best judged by the way it treats its most marginal children".

 Currently in Victoria, there are over 6,400 children, who for a range of reasons cannot live with their parents, forcing them to live in State care.

 They are known in the system as Out-of-Home Care Children.
 They live in statutory arranged conditions with relatives, (usually grandparents) foster carers, or for those unable or unsuitable for those options, in residential care.

 Children who are unable to live with their parents often miss out on the ‘ordinary’ parts of growing up.
 The precious things that we all take for granted.
 The feeling of love and safety and knowing that you are unique and precious in someone’s eyes, is a critical and dominating factor in the healthy growth of any child.

 Children in out-of-home care who can’t live or be nurtured by parents or other significant adults, are shunted around courts and the protective system endlessly.
-Their feeling of worth diminishes, they simply grow physically but not emotionally, they are just not given the consistent love, support and opportunities to experience the ordinary things of life and build a range of sound and life giving relationships.
+Their feeling of worth diminishes; they simply grow physically, but not emotionally; and they are just not given the consistent love, support and opportunities to experience the ordinary things of life and build a range of sound and life giving relationships.

 The trauma of the life journeys of most of these children means that they require a special kind of love and support and without the generosity, commitment, love and care of kinship carers and foster carers, these children might never feel all the things that normal children, in normal circumstances feel.
 These carers are our unsung heroes.